Fix "Taking longer than usual" and transcription errors

 • Loading spinner: Appears during push-to-talk processing.

-• Cancel button: During push-to-talk processing, appears after 3 seconds alongside the loading spinner.
+• Cancel button: During push-to-talk processing, a Cancel button appears alongside the loading spinner shortly after you release hold-to-dictate.

 • Loading states: While retrying, the bubble shows "Retrying..."
 During paste retry, it shows "Pasting..."